jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 But whatever you do, make sure to actually *take action*.
 All this knowledge I’ve shared is useless if you don’t apply it to your own life.

----

-As a final reminder, if you need help with your fashion sense, you should check out my buddy Tanner Guzy’s men’s style course, *Dress Like a Man*.

-{% include widgets/summary.html id="dress-like-a-man" %}
+{% include widgets/summary.html id="Attractive-Guy" %}